manojvenaram/TSA_EXP6/README.md

 ### ALGORITHM:
 1. You import the necessary libraries
-2. You load a CSV file containing daily sales data into a DataFrame, parse the 'date' column as datetime, and perform some initial data exploration
+2. You load a CSV file containing daily airpassengers data into a DataFrame, parse the 'date' column as datetime, and perform some initial data exploration
 3. You group the data by date and resample it to a monthly frequency (beginning of the month
 4. You plot the time series data